heruslu/Viscoelasticity/README.md

 ```

 ### Creating an animation
-Our FEM solver for this simualtion is using `k=3` degree polynomials.
-To obtain a better simulation we interpolate our FEM solution at high order quadrature points.
-We only compute the deformation at the surface of the solid.
-We also create a surface mesh at these quadrature points.
+Our FEM solver for this simualtion is based on `k=3` degree polynomials.
+To obtain a smooth simulation we interpolate our FEM solution at high order quadrature points.
+We only compute the deformation at the surface of the solid, and create a surface mesh at these quadrature points.
 ```
 kinterp = 9;
 uhtotSurf = interpolateFEM3D([uh;vh;wh],T,k,kinterp);